 Larkin Voss, Beaverhead Co High School

 During this week-long event participants tour Washington D.C. and experience the history enshrined there.
 They visit with their state’s congressional delegation, and participate in youth rallies and socials.
 The 2017 Youth Tour was attended by over 1,700 students and 250 chaperones from 46 states.
-I was privileged to have been a chaperone in 2004 and I can honestly say that the scope of this event is remarkable.
+The following video is from the 2017 Youth Tour and features the participants for Montana and North Dakota.